MacLure/bbbsonboarding/README.md

 ## Complete the Journey

 My team's entry in the Big Brothers Big Sisters Canada Hackathon (April 2019).
-This app is our solution to the problem of unconverted volunteers lost during the onboarding process.
+This app is our solution to the problem of  volunteer churn during the onboarding process.
 By providing an applicant dashboard with a clear roadmap, we aimed to increase the volunteer conversion rate in the onboarding process.

 ### 🚀 Launch the app:
 1. You must have [Node.js](Node.js) installed on your computer.